jeffreysbrother/generator-ninthlink/README.md

 ## Getting Started

 - Install dependencies: `npm install --global yo gulp-cli bower`
-- Install the generator: `npm install --global generator-webapp`
+- Install the generator: `npm install --global generator-ninthlink`
-- Run `yo webapp` to scaffold your webapp
+- Run `yo ninthlink` to scaffold your webapp
 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies
 - Run `gulp serve:test` to run the tests in the browser